fcachado/pybluez_bitalino/README.md

 License
 -------

+This library is based on the work that has been put into the original 'PyBluez' library.

 > PyBluez is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software